lvu2/3D-Heart-Model/README.md

 ## Lighting

-Implementd Phong reflection which is the reflection of light as the sume of three types of reflection: ambient, diffuse, and specular.
-Abient is the scattered light present in the scene.
+Implementd Phong reflection which is the reflection of light as the sum of three types of reflection: ambient, diffuse, and specular.
+Ambient is scattered light present in scene.
 Diffuse lighting is scattered reflections in many directions.
 Specular gives the object a mirror-like reflections.

 Transparencies of the vein and artery is done by enabling alpha blending and select the interpolative blending function.
 The objects were rendered from back-to-front.